 This free resource is part of my Women’s History Reading Passages and Activities Bundle.
 You can get 35 biographies and activities highlighting amazing American Women.

-This Women’s History product contains biographies, posters, quotes, timelines, a biography foldable, and reading response activities for 35 outstanding American Women.
-Everything is available in both printable and digital formats.
+This Women’s History product contains biographies, posters, quotes, timelines, a biography foldable, and reading response activities.
+Best of all, everything is available in both printable and digital formats.

 This is part of a HUGE bundle that includes biography studies of 35 famous American women.
-It incorporates studies about Amelia Earhart, Harriet Tubman, and even Pocahontas into your classroom.
+With this resource, you can incorporate studies about Amelia Earhart, Harriet Tubman, and even Pocahontas into your classroom.
 You can turn biography studies into social studies lessons, small reading groups, and even class discussions.
-I have taken an important element of history and converted it into an activity that even elementary students will understand, but also enjoy!

 Read-alouds are also a great visual option for incorporating Women’s history into the classroom all year long.
 Elizabeth Started All the Trouble is one of my favorites.
 Read-alouds open the door to questions and conversations.
 They are also an amazing vehicle for opinion-based writing responses.

 Everyone has been positively impacted by a strong female, be it a mom, grandmother, teacher, friend, or aunt.
 It is so important to acknowledge the historical impact left by women.
 We can also make connections to our everyday lives.
 It also encourages critical thinking activities all year long.
 Students will feel empowered.
 Boys and girls learn that they too can leave a positive impact on society.
 The Women’s History Reading Passages and Activities Bundle has 35 biographies and activities.
 Women’s history can prepare students and bring equality for all.